 AFM13 – Hodgkin Lymphoma

-Affimed’s lead product AFM13-designed as an Orphan Drug for Hodgkin Lymphoma-entered clinical trials in 2010.
+Affimed’s lead product AFM13 – designed as an Orphan Drug for Hodgkin Lymphoma – shows encouraging data after completing Phase 1 clinical trial.

 AFM13 – Hodgkin Lymphoma